-Possible feasible and reasonable alternatives associated with the FGD Retrofit project was considered, however, no feasible alternatives were identified for location of the FGD system and rail yard infrastructure.
-Furthermore, technology alternatives relating to the use of dry FGD, Wet FGD and Wet FGD with gas cooling technology installed to reduce water consumption by the FGD system were considered.
-It was concluded that due to high maintenance costs, specific characteristics of the ash, and availability of space within the existing power station footprint, the wet FGD system with gas cooler was not feasible at the Medupi Power Station.
+Possible feasible and reasonable alternatives associated with the FGD Retrofit project were considered, however, no feasible alternatives were identified for location of the FGD system and railway yard infrastructure, as this infrastructure had to be positioned at pre-determined footprints due to alignment with existing station infrastructure.
+Furthermore, technology alternatives relating to the use of dry FGD, Wet FGD and Wet FGD with gas cooling technology to reduce water consumption by the FGD system were considered.
+It was concluded that due to unavailability of adequate space for gas cooler maintenance purposes, high maintenance costs of the gas cooler, specific characteristics of the ash, and potential prolonged unit standing times required to support the gas cooler, the wet FGD system with gas cooler was not feasible at the Medupi Power Station in the technology's current form.

-The no-go option is to continue the operation of the Power Station without the FGD retrofit.
-However, this will result in the MPS operating in contravention of the conditions of its Air Emissions License.
-To remain compliant to legislation, the MPS would need to shut down operation.
-This would have a catastrophic impact on the South African economy and the stability of electricity supply to southern Africa.
-It can therefore be considered that the No-Go Option is fatally flawed for these reasons.
+The No-Go Option is to continue the operation of the Power Station without the FGD retrofit.
+However, this option would result in the MPS operating in contravention of the conditions of its Atmospheric Emission License (AEL); and under these circumstances, to remain compliant to legislation, the MPS would need to shut down its operations.
+Shutting the station down would have a catastrophic impact on the South African economy and the stability of electricity supply to southern Africa.
+Not implementing the FGD retrofit programme can, therefore, be considered that the No-Go Option is fatally flawed for these reasons.